Semyon Pegov: Ukraine

 In March 2022, Ukraine blocked the WarGonzo YouTube channel due to the spread of misinformation.
 On May 28, 2022, Radio Free Europe/Radio Liberty stated that some of his publications were staged or fake news.
 In May, YouTube deleted the WarGonzo channel from its site, citing a violation of its policies.
 Pegov has continued reporting using his other platforms.

 On September 2, 2022, Pegov was arrested for, according to WarGonzo, drunkenly threatening a hotel administrator.
 He was later released.
 The Institute for the Study of War reported that the Russian government may be stepping up its campaign to promote self-censorship among Russian military bloggers, and that the arrest could be aimed at reducing negative coverage of the course of the war in Ukraine.

 On October 23, 2022, it was reported that Pegov was wounded near Donetsk, apparently by a petal anti-personnel mine.
+Pegov was subsequently awarded the Order of Courage by President Putin.

+On June 13, 2023, Pegov was reportedly among a selection of war correspondents and bloggers meeting President Putin in the Kremlin on the topic of Ukraine.

+On June 19, 2023, Pegov's Twitter account asserted that he was alive and well contradicting alleged fake reports from Ukrainian media.